joshhornby/joshhornby.github.io/_drafts/2025-12-03-working-with-pms.md

 ---
 title: "Working Effectively With Product Managers"
 date: 2025-12-03 08:00:00
-tags: [management, leadership, product, tech-lead-series]
+tags: [management, leadership, product]
 sitemap:
     priority: 0.7
     changefreq: 'monthly'
     lastmod: "2025-12-03 T07:00:00+01:00"
 ---

-> This post is part of a series on engineering leadership from a Tech Leads perspective.
-You can read the other posts in the [Tech Leadership Series](/tags/tech-lead-series/).

 One of the most important relationships for a Tech Lead is with their product manager.
 A strong partnership here can make or break a team's success.

 ## What Product Managers Do

-I think it's useful to start by understanding the role of a product manager.
+It's useful to start by understanding the role of a product manager.
 A PM is responsible for:

 - Product vision and strategy
 - Prioritisation based on customer needs and business goals